crisu83/yiistrap/README.md

 ## Installation

-The easiest way to install payment manager is to use Composer.
+The easiest way to install Yiistrap is to use Composer.
 Add the following to your composer.json file:

 ```js